ShadowWolf387/CryptoProject/Executables/readme.md

-Initially only Win32 files built from the C or C++ version with Mingw-32 (gcc7.x) or newer.
+Initially only Win32 files built from the C or C++ version with Mingw-32 (gcc8.x) or newer.
+(usually 12-20KB if stripped but may be 40-60k otherwise)

-In the few cases where only a Quick Basic version exists, QB64 rebuilt with Mingw-32 (gcc 7.x) or higher will be used.
+In the few cases where only a Quick Basic version exists, QB64 rebuilt with Mingw-32 (gcc 8.x) or higher will be used.
+(Usually files about 1Mb or larger)

 If Linux gets included, then files will likely be built with the newest gcc build available.